NewsLocal News

 “I’m so excited for the city administration to take a chance, and help keep neighbors alive and safe.
 The City is making that happen for people to feel human again and now they can feel safe 24/7 here on Admiral,” Dougoud said.

-That safety is a change-of-pace for Bobbi-Jo Herndon.
-2 News Oklahoma’s Brodie Myers listened to her story, learning she’s been on the streets for just two months.
+Safety is a change-of-pace for Bobbi-Jo Herndon.
+She told 2 News Oklahoma’s Brodie Myers that she’s been on the streets for just 2 months.

 “It’s been rough.
 You’ve got people, they want to go after people, and I keep my cool, do what I gotta do,” Herndon said.

-Bobbi was first in line, arriving at BeHeard around 9 a.m.
-She was among the 25 people getting help, many of whom were expected to pitch in, helping with meal prep and other chores.
+Herndon lined up first, arriving at BeHeard around 9 a.m.
+She and 24 others got help and are also expected to pitch in, helping with meal prep and other chores.

 “It makes me feel good to help people.
 That’s what I like to do.
 I love to help everybody out.
 I mean I’m a soft-hearted person and I love doing what I do best,” Herndon said.